ruyd/automated-express-backend/README.md

 - JWT Security RS256
 - Auth0 Authentication
 - Database Migrations with umzug
-- Auto Tests with jest
+- Auto Tests with jest and Docker

 ## Setup
 - if docker is available go with: `yarn start`
-- Modify setup/db.json if not
+- Modify setup/db.json if not and `yarn dev`
-- `yarn dev`

 ### .env